publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptIII/m__us_usc_t19_s1491.md

     (b) __Notice of title vesting in United States__

-    At the end of the 6-month period referred to in subsection (a) of this section, the Customs Service may, in lieu of sale of the merchandise, provide notice to all known interested parties that the title to such merchandise shall be considered to vest in the United States free and clear of any liens or encumbrances, on the 30th day after the date of the notice unless, before such 30th day—
+    At the end of the 6-month period referred to in subsection (a), the Customs Service may, in lieu of sale of the merchandise, provide notice to all known interested parties that the title to such merchandise shall be considered to vest in the United States free and clear of any liens or encumbrances, on the 30th day after the date of the notice unless, before such 30th day—

         (1) the subject merchandise is entered or withdrawn for consumption; and